vhive-serverless/vHive/docs/developers_guide.md

 of our [fork](https://github.com/ease-lab/firecracker-containerd) of the upstream repository.
 Currently, we are in the process of upstreaming VM snapshots support to the upstream repository.

-* Current Firecracker version is 0.21.0.
+* Current Firecracker version is 0.24.0, Knative 0.23.0, Kubernetes 1.20.6, gVisor 20210622.0.
 We plan to keep our code loosely up to date with the upstream Firecracker repository.

-* vHive uses a [fork](https://github.com/ease-lab/kind) of [kind](https://github.com/kubernetes-sigs/kind) to speed up testing environment setup requiring Kubernetes.
+* vHive uses a [fork](https://github.com/ease-lab/kind) of [kind](https://github.com/kubernetes-sigs/kind)
+to speed up testing environment setup requiring Kubernetes.